Country · Americas

 Mid-range

-A mid-range budget of $100-$150 per day allows for comfortable hotels, more dining options, and some guided tours.
+A mid-range budget of $100-$150 per day allows for more comfortable accommodations, dining at local restaurants, and some additional activities.

 Luxury

-For luxury travel, plan on $200-$300 per day, which includes upscale accommodations, fine dining, and private tours.
+For luxury travelers, expect to spend $200-$300 per day or more, which includes staying in high-end hotels, fine dining, and private tours.

 Ask anything about Cuba